Forgetting

 Cultural Amnesia

-In 2017, I flew back east to attend the Women’s March in Washington, D.C..
-Early that day, the Mothers of the Movement took the stage alongside Janelle Monáe.
-Together they led a call-and-response to Monáe’s song Hell You Talmbout, chanting the names of Sandra Bland, Natasha McKenna, and Tanisha Anderson.
+In 2017, I flew back east for the Women’s March in Washington, D.C.
+Early that morning, the Mothers of the Movement stood on stage with Janelle Monáe.
+They led the crowd in a call-and-response to “Hell You Talmbout,” chanting the names of Sandra Bland, Natasha McKenna, Tanisha Anderson.

 I fell to my knees.
 I thought about my own sons.
-I told myself that I would join the fight against police brutality.
+I told myself I would join the fight against police brutality.

 And then I didn’t.